History of Jane Fonda in Timeline

 My Life So Far

-July 2005: Fonda Announces Anti-War Bus Tour
+July 2005: Planning of an Anti-War Bus Tour

-2005: Return to Screen with 'Monster-in-Law'
+2005: Returns to Screen in Monster-in-Law

 Loading Video...

-2005: Cofounding of Women's Media Center
+2005: Co-founding of the Women's Media Center

-2005: Assault at Book Signing
+2005: Assault at book signing

-In 2005, Michael A. Smith spat chewing tobacco in Jane Fonda's face at a book-signing event for her autobiography, My Life So Far in Kansas City, Missouri, because he "consider[ed] it a debt of honor".
+In 2005, Michael A. Smith, a U.S. Navy veteran, spat chewing tobacco in Jane Fonda's face at a book-signing event for her autobiography, 'My Life So Far', in Kansas City, Missouri.
+He stated that he considered it a debt of honor.

-March 2006: Fonda Cancels Anti-War Bus Tour
+March 2006: Cancellation of Anti-War Bus Tour

-September 17, 2006: Fonda Supports Feministiskt initiativ
+September 17, 2006: Support for Feministiskt initiativ in Sweden

-January 27, 2007: Fonda Participates in Anti-War Rally
+January 27, 2007: Participation in Anti-War Rally

 2007: Relationship with Lynden Gillis

-From 2007 to 2008, Fonda was the companion of Lynden Gillis.
+From 2007 to 2008, Jane Fonda was the companion of widower and management consultant Lynden Gillis.

 2007: Honorary Palme d'Or

-In 2007, Fonda was awarded an Honorary Palme d'Or by Cannes Film Festival President Gilles Jacob for career achievement.
+In 2007, Jane Fonda was awarded an Honorary Palme d'Or by Cannes Film Festival President Gilles Jacob for career achievement.

 December 2008: Induction into California Hall of Fame